Cyclone prompts evacuation on French island of Mayotte | DW | 08.12.2019

 Madagascar, 685 kilometers south of Mayotte, was also believed to be in the cyclone's path.

-Mayotte is an overseas department of France, having chosen against indepedence in a 1974 referendum that saw nearby Comoros become a soverign state.
+Mayotte is an overseas department of France, having voted against independence in a 1974 referendum that saw nearby Comoros become a sovereign state.

 Scientists warned in November that global climate breakdown is "supercharging" the Indian Ocean climate system, and extreme weather events are only going to become more common.